mvc1009/hackingnotes/_docs/active-directory/domain-enumeration.md

 >
 > **MAKE NOISE**

+> **RedTeam Note**: To prevent of beeing detected by the Microsoft ATA (Advanced Thread Analytics) that analyzes the traffic of the DC, use a list of computers and remove the DC from it.
+>
+> `Get-NetComputer`
+> `Invoke-UserHunter -ComputerFile hosts.txt`

 > **BlueTeam Note**:
 > `Netcease.ps1` is a script which change permission on the NetSessionEnum by removing permission to Authenticated Users group.